hyperledger-gerrit-archive/fabric-cop/README.md

 ### COP server configuration options

+**tls_disable (Default: false)** - Setting to true will disable TLS

-**max_enrollments (Default: 1)** - Allows you to specify how many times a user can use its one time password to enroll itself.
-Setting it to 0 will allow for unlimited enrollments.
+**max_enrollments (Default: 0)** - Allows you to specify how many times a user can use its one time password to enroll itself.
+Default is 0, allows for unlimited enrollments.

 ### Initialize the COP server